What should I bring with me?

 Only the United States, Canada and most South American countries have what is known as 'birthright citizenship'.
 Citizenship of Australia, as well as of most European and Asian countries, is based on the citizenship of the parents.

-Your baby will need an interim passport so you can return to Australia.
-You will need to contact the Australian embassy or consulate in the country to help organise this.
+Your baby will need an interim (temporary) passport so you can return to Australia.
+You will need to contact the Australian embassy or consulate where you are located, to help organise this.

-When you do return to Australia, even if you and your partner are both Australian citizens, this does not automatically make your baby an Australian citizen.
+When you return to Australia, this does not automatically make your baby an Australian citizen.
+This is the case, even if you and your partner are both Australian citizens.
 You will have to apply for 'citizenship by descent'.

 Where should I go for help?

-If you need medical help while you're overseas, the first step is to contact your travel insurer.
-Most insurers offer 24-hour assistance lines that will help you.
+If you need non-urgent medical help while you're overseas, the first step is to contact your travel insurer.
+Most insurers offer 24-hour help lines that will help you.

 If it's an emergency, contact the local ambulance service.
 You can find the number in the travel advisory for that country on the Smartraveller website.
-Smartraveller also provides advice on where to go for help in that country.
+Smartraveller also provides advice on where to go for help in other countries.

 How do I handle the language barrier?

-Consider taking a phrase book with you, using the Google Translate phone app, and obtaining translations about common pregnancy problems or complications before you go.
-An Australian embassy or consulate can also advise you on where to find local accredited translators in an emergency.
+An Australian embassy or consulate can also tell you where to find local accredited translators in an emergency.